-|Native Area||Mexico and Central America|
+|Native Area||Mexico, Central America|

-How to Grow Cucamelon
+How to Plant Cucamelon

+Cucamelons can be slow and erratic to germinate, so it’s best to start them from seeds indoors where you can better control soil humidity and temperature.
 Start the seeds three to four weeks before your last frost date.
 Use biodegradable pots to avoid disturbing the tender roots when you transplant the cucamelons to your garden later.

 Temperature and Humidity

-When they are three to four weeks old, fertilize the seedlings with a starter solution: a balanced vegetable fertilizer made with one quarter of the strength indicated on the manufacturer’s instructions.
+When they are three to four weeks old, fertilize the seedlings with a starter solution—a balanced vegetable fertilizer made with one-quarter of the strength indicated on the manufacturer’s instructions.

 One plant only yields a handful of fruit at a time, so if you want more, either plant several cucamelons, or collect the fruit until you have enough for a dish.
 Cucamelons keep well in the vegetable crisper of the refrigerator for a few days.